tahoe-lafs/zfec/zfec/README.rst

 - Haskell API

-  The Haskell code is fully Haddocked, to generate the documentation, run
+  The Haskell code is fully Haddocked, to generate the documentation, run ``runhaskell Setup.lhs haddock``.
-    % runhaskell Setup.lhs haddock

 Utilities